Welcome fellow curious kitties! Skye Blake here, with lots to share about something new… hemp cat litter! (No, you can’t smoke it!)

 “Under the Hemp Farming Act, hemp cultivation is no longer limited to state departments and universities.

 In addition, the act allows farmers rights to water, crop insurance, and federal agricultural grants, as well as legal access to national banking.
 Hemp may also be transported across state lines.”2“Is Hemp Cultivation Legal in the U.S.?”, Weedmaps

 Hemp Used For Cat Litter

-Hemp stalks contain fiber that’s used to make a non-clumping crumble or pellet litter.
-The stalks are left over after the seeds and leaves are removed for other products.
+Hemp stalks are what’s left after the seeds and leaves are removed for other products.

 Using Hemp Litter for Mulch

 This litter is biodegradable and compostable, which makes great mulch for flower beds.

 Never use soiled litter directly on vegetable, herb or other edible plant beds.